 I. RULES OF PLAY

 A. Number of players: The maximum number of players on the field for one team at any one time is seven (7).
-One of the players must be designated as a goalie by wearing a shirt of a different color than the rest of the team.
-The Goalkeeper may only use their hands in the designated penalty box, but may come out of the penalty box area and play like a field player and use only their feet.
-Upon returning to the penalty box they may use their hands once again.
+One of the players must be designated as a goalie by wearing a pinnie of a different color than the rest of the team.
+The Goalkeeper may only use their hands in the designated goal box, but may come out of the goal box area and play like a field player and use only their feet.
+Upon returning to the goal box they may use their hands once again.
 A team may start with five (5) players without forfeiting the contest.

-B. The duration of game: The game will consist of two (2) twenty five minute halves with a 5-minute half time break.
+B. The duration of game: The game will consist of two (2) twenty five minute halves and a five-minute half time break between halves.

 E. Ball size: The game ball used shall be a No. 4 sized ball.

 F. Offsides: There will be no offsides.